Continuous function: Definition using the hyperreals

 (see microcontinuity).
 In other words, an infinitesimal increment of the independent variable always produces an infinitesimal change of the dependent variable, giving a modern expression to Augustin-Louis Cauchy's definition of continuity.

 Rules for continuity

 The graph of a cubic function has no jumps or holes.
 The function is continuous.

-Proving the continuity of a function by a direct application of the definition is generally a noneasy task.
+Proving the continuity of a function by a direct application of the definition is generally not an easy task.
 Fortunately, in practice, most functions are built from simpler functions, and their continuity can be deduced immediately from the way they are defined, by applying the following rules: